mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 would be the end of their ship.
 He instead may choose to offer them amnesty from prosecution in return for unravelling the mystery.
 Who is after what and why?
 If the deal is offered, he will tell them what he knows.
-Grant has leaked to the police the date of their planned break- in to Kashkanun's villa and the police are planning to seize them when they leave, hoping to get both them and the documents, which the police hope will somehow incriminate Kashkanun.
+Grant has leaked to the police the date of their planned break-in to Kashkanun's villa and the police are planning to seize them when they leave, hoping to get both them and the documents, which the police hope will somehow incriminate Kashkanun.